-Bovines are a major reservoir host for schistosomiasis, shown from a number of intervention trials in China (Gray et al., 2009a, Gray et al., 2007, Gray et al., 2008a, Gray et al., 2009b, Guo et al., 2006).
+A number of drug-based intervention trials have indicated that bovines are major reservoir hosts for schistosomiasis japonicain China (Gray et al., 2009a, Gray et al., 2007, Gray et al., 2008a, Gray et al., 2009b, Guo et al., 2006).
 The results of these intervention trials, combined with mathematical modelling, found bovines are responsible for approximately 75% of human transmission (Gray et al., 2009a, Gray et al., 2007).
-These animals are also employed directly in the areas, primarily rice fields, where the snail host lives.
-As a result it is primarily farmers and fishermen who are infected with S. japonicum, although domestic (washing) and social (swimming) use are also risk factors (McManus et al., 2010, Li et al., 2000).
+These animals are used as work animals, primarily on the marshlands (China) or rice paddy fields (Philippines), where the Oncomelania snail intermediate hosts live.
+As a result it is principally farmers and fishermen who are at most risk of infection with S. japonicum, although domestic (washing) and social (swimming) activities are also important risk factors (McManus et al., 2010, Li et al., 2000).

-In China the prevalence of S. japonicum in humans has fallen due to control efforts from the Chinese government from 12 million in 1949 to 1 million in 2004 (Zhou et al., 2004, McManus et al., 2010).
-The number of potential reservoirs of infection mean that simply treating humans with praziquantel (PZQ) will not stop transmission.
-An individual living in an endemic area can easily become reinfected after treatment.
-After the implementation of the World Bank Loan Project in 1992-2001 relaxation of control efforts saw an increase in infection in previously controlled areas (Xianyi et al., 2005).
+In China the prevalence of S. japonicum in humans has fallen, due to extensive control efforts undertaken by the Chinese government, from 12 million in 1949 to 1 million in 2004 to about 300,000 in 2011 (Zhou et al., 2004, McManus et al., 2010).
+Thousands of livestock remain infected so this number of potential reservoirs of infection means that simply treating humans with praziquantel (PZQ) will not prevent transmission.
+An individual living in an endemic area can readily become reinfected after treatment.
+After the implementation of the World Bank Loan Project (WBLP) in 1992-2001 relaxation of control efforts saw an increase in infection in previously controlled areas (Xianyi et al., 2005).
 Re-emerging schistosomiasis in areas of Sichuan province (China) was studied with 24 counties found to be endemic for the disease with 8 re-emerging (Liang et al., 2006).
 The average ‘return time’, or time it took for disease to be considered endemic again after cessation of treatment, was 8.1 years with the shortest time 2 years and the longest 15 years (Liang et al., 2006).
-Other reasons for re-occurrence are unusual flooding events, environmental modification, such as building of dams, and termination of control programs – i.e. the WBLP (World Bank Loan Project) (Zhou et al., 2004, Zhu et al., 2008, Zhou et al., 2005, Wu et al., 2008).
-The Three Gorges Dam (TGD) upstream of the Dongting Lake area, a region endemic for schistosomiasis, has raised concerns about the potential redistribution of Oncomelania hupensis, the intermediate host of S. japonicum in China, and the potential for the spread of schistosomiasis into new areas.
+Other reasons for re-occurrence are unusual flooding events, environmental modification, such as the building of dams, and relaxation in control efforts following the termination of the WBLP (Zhou et al., 2004, Zhu et al., 2008, Zhou et al., 2005, Wu et al., 2008).
+The Three Gorges Dam (TGD) upstream of the Dongting Lake area in Hunan province, a region highly endemic for schistosomiasis, has raised concerns about the potential redistribution of O. hupensis hupensis, in China, and the potential for the spread of schistosomiasis into new areas.
 An initial 5-year assessment of transmission of schistosomiasis following construction of the TGD found no immediate impact (Gray et al., 2012).
-A more recent study looked at the density of snails in low, medium, and high elevation areas.
-A decrease in snail populations in all areas was seen from 2003-2014 in all areas, with the exception of the low elevation areas where snail density began to increase in 2014 (Wu et al., 2015).
-While the TGD in China currently seems to have had no effect on schistosomiasis transmission this is not true of other dam building projects elsewhere.
-In several African nations the creation of Dams has led to increase in schistosomiasis(Gryseels et al., 2006).
+A more recent study considered the density of oncomelanid snails in low, medium, and high elevation areas which showed a decrease generally in snail populations during the period 2003-2014, with the exception of the low elevation areas where the snail density began to increase in 2014 (Wu et al., 2015).
+While the TGD in China seems to have had a limited effect on schistosomiasis transmission to date, this is not true for other areas where dam building projects have been undertaken.
+In several African countries, the construction of dams, such as the Gezira-Managil Dam in Sudan, the Aswan Dam in Egypt and the Melkasadi Dam in Ethiopia, has led to increased schistosomiasis transmission (Gryseels et al., 2006).